 One of the most common forms is hypertrophic cardiomyopathy (HCM).
-It's characterized by thickening of heart muscle, not secondary to hypertension or valvular heart disease.
-HCM runs in families and there are many different types of mutations.
+It's characterized by thickening of the heart muscle, not secondary to hypertension or valvular heart disease.
+HCM runs in families, and there are many different types of mutations.
 Although some people with HCM may be asymptomatic, serious complications can include sudden cardiac death from ventricular arrhythmias, heart failure, mitral regurgitation, and atrial fibrillation.
 Treatment for HCM may be necessary and can come in the form of medications, surgical procedures, or placement of a cardiac defibrillator.

 Another common form is dilated (congestive) cardiomyopathy, or DCM.
 This is characterized by heart enlargement and heart muscle dysfunction.
-DCM can be caused by alcoholism, infectious virus (myocarditis), hypertension, peripartum (related to pregnancy), ischemic heart disease, or may be idiopathic, with no cause identified — about 30% of these may be familial.
+DCM can be caused by alcoholism, an infectious virus (myocarditis), hypertension, peripartum (related to pregnancy), ischemic heart disease, or it may be idiopathic, with no cause identified — about 30% of these may be familial.

 The more rare form is restrictive cardiomyopathy, characterized by impaired diastolic function.
 Common causes are radiation, sarcoidosis, scleroderma, and myocardial fibrosis after open-heart surgery.

 The primary questions to be asked of a proposed insured who presents with a history of cardiomyopathy are: